Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Computational examples

 Due to the possible suboptimality of the mappings selected by using the construction method (see section \ref{upper bound}), the upper bound may not be computed accurately enough.
 From the definition of relative error $\eta$ and utility coefficient $\upsilon$, a sufficiently loose upper bound can make $\eta$ arbitrarily close to 1 and $\upsilon$ --- arbitrarily small.

 We measured $\eta$ and $\upsilon$ separately for each dataset.
-For the real-world data, we also used the approximated distances $\tilde{d}$ to identify graphs of outlying shapes and matched these graphs to events or features of importance in application domains, following the approach taken in e.g. \cite{bunke04, bunke06, koutra13, pincombe05}.
-Unlike \cite{bunke04, koutra13}, and \cite{pincombe05} that focus on local time outliers (under the assumption of similarity between graphs from consecutive time steps), we considered the outliers with respect to the entire time range (where applicable), similarly to \cite{bunke06}.
+For the real-world data, we also used the approximated distances $\tilde{d}$ to identify graphs of outlying shapes and matched these graphs to events or features of importance in application domains, following the approach taken in e.g. \cite{bunke2004classification, bunke2006computer, koutra2013deltacon, pincombe2005anomaly}.
+Unlike \cite{bunke2004classification, koutra2013deltacon}, and \cite{pincombe2005anomaly} that focus on local time outliers (under the assumption of similarity between graphs from consecutive time steps), we considered the outliers with respect to the entire time range (where applicable), similarly to \cite{bunke2006computer}.

-To identify the outliers, we applied the Local Outlier Probability (LoOP) method \cite{kriegel09} to the graphs using their approximated pairwise mGH distances.
-LoOP uses a local space approach to outlier detection and is robust with respect to the choice of parameters \cite{kriegel09}.
+To identify the outliers, we applied the Local Outlier Probability (LoOP) method \cite{kriegel2009loop} to the graphs using their approximated pairwise mGH distances.
+LoOP uses a local space approach to outlier detection and is robust with respect to the choice of parameters \cite{kriegel2009loop}.
 The score assigned by LoOP to a data object is interpreted as the probability of the object to be an outlier.
-We used the implementation of LoOP in Python \cite{constantinou18} (version 0.2.1), modified by us to allow non-Euclidean distances between the objects.
+We binarize the score into outlier/non-outlier classification using the commonly accepted confidence levels of 95\%, 99\%, and 99.9\% as thresholds, chosen empirically for each individual dataset.
+We used the implementation of LoOP in Python \cite{constantinou2018pynomaly} (version 0.2.1), modified by us to allow non-Euclidean distances between the objects.
 We ran LoOP with locality and significance parameters set to $k = 20$ and $\lambda = 1$, respectively.

 The synthetic graphs were generated according to Erd\H{o}s--R\'enyi, Watts--Strogatz, and Barab\'asi--Albert network models.
-We used implementations of the models provided in \cite{aric08} (version 2.1).
+We used implementations of the models provided in \cite{hagberg2008exploring} (version 2.1).

 All computations were performed on a single 2.70GHz core of Intel i7-7500U CPU.